 Young-Woo Park, Joohee Park, and Tek-Jin Nam.
 2015.
 The Trial of Bendi in a Coffeehouse: Use of a Shape-Changing Device for a Tactile-Visual Phone Conversation.
 In Proceedings of the 33rd Annual ACM Conference on Human Factors in Computing Systems (CHI '15).
 ACM, New York, NY, USA, 2181-2190.

-Ring, Logbar Inc. http://logbar.jp/ring/en
+Ring Zero, Logbar Inc. http://logbar.jp/ring/en

 Munehiko Sato, Ivan Poupyrev, and Chris Harrison.
 2012.
 Touché: enhancing touch interaction on humans, screens, liquids, and everyday objects.
 In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (CHI '12).
 ACM, New York, NY, USA, 483-492.